kilojoules/cnn-occlusion-robustness/README.md

 This project includes several command-line tools for running specific tasks or performing deeper analysis.

 #### `analyze-results`
-Generates the final analysis report from an existing set of results.
+Generates the final analysis report from an existing set of results, including the above heatmap.
 ```bash
 analyze-results --results-dir ./results --output-dir ./analysis_output
 ```